Work with us

-£10 million Golden Lane Housing Bond money has been spent on buying new homes
+£10 million Golden Lane Housing Bond money has been deployed to buy and adapt new homes

-Golden Lane Housing’s charity bond reached its £10 million target, enabling us to provide the desperately needed housing for people with a learning disability in specially adapted homes in the community.
+Golden Lane Housing’s charity bond raised in September 2013 £10 million to finance the desperately needed housing for people with a learning disability in specially adapted homes in the community.

-We have spent £10 million buying 25 properties which are providing homes for 99 people with a learning disability in high quality houses and bungalows in residential areas and supported by Mencap.
+We have deployed the full £10 million to buy 25 properties which are homes for 99 people with a learning disability in high quality houses and bungalows in residential areas and supported by Mencap.

 The houses and bungalows will be there for future generations of people with a learning disability – the bond has enabled us to create a lasting legacy.